jamesmontemagno/Xamarin-Templates/Plugins-Templates/README.md

 **IMPORTANT**

 Name the file the same as what you named your plugin so all of the file locations are correct!

+#### Plugin for Xamarin.Forms NuSpec

+It has never been easier to get your nuspec ready for NuGet.
+Add the nuspec to the ROOT of your solution. and it is ready for your Plugin for Xamarin.Forms

 ## License